google/zx/README.md

 ### `$.shell`

 Specifies what shell is used.
-Default is `/bin/bash`.
+Default is `which bash`.

 ```js
 $.shell = '/usr/bin/bash'